-The Topology group has traditionally focused on low-dimensional topology, as in the work of endowed chair Cameron Gordon on 3-manifolds and knots.
+The Topology group's interests center on the topology of low-dimensional manifolds, a special focus being the interplay of knot theory with the topology of 3-manifolds and 4-manifolds.
 A burgeoning Groups and Dynamics group has recently added to the department's research portfolio.
 The Topology and Groups and Dynamics groups were in 2019 jointly awarded a 5-year Research Training Grant by the NSF, on Groups and Dynamics, covering a nexus of ideas including the dynamics of group actions, fundamental groups in 3-manifold topology, and geometric structures on manifolds.